 Although the flavor doesn't have a strong attack, the umami flavor lingers on your tongue.

-It's not particularly impressive, but it's an interesting drink that makes you want to know more.
+It's not particularly impressive, but it's an interesting drink that you want to know more about.

 -